International Code of Conduct for Private Security Service Providers: History

 The first time, a "code of conduct" was mentioned in order to close a regulatory gap was in a scientific article about human rights violations by private service providers in Abu Ghraib.
 The argument was "...a common normative standard of human rights obligations would provide a gernal legal framework which would shape national legislation and international dispute settlement. [...] the definition of direct obligations is a first step which could be implemented by states via regulation, by international organizations via monitoring and advice, by NGOs as independent watch-dogs and by business itself with a code of conduct."

 In 2008, the International Committee of the Red Cross (ICRC) and the Swiss government developed the Montreux Document on State obligations while contracting Private Military and Security Companies, which reaffirms the obligations of States regarding PMSCs during armed conflicts, and additionally recommends seventy good practices for States regarding the use and oversight of PMSCs.
-In parallel to the Montreux Document a Draft of a Code of Conduct was published as an Occational Position Paper of the Geneva Centre for the Democratic Control of Armed Forces.
+In parallel to the Montreux Document a Draft of a Code of Conduct was published as an Occasional Position Paper of the Geneva Centre for the Democratic Control of Armed Forces.
 This proposal of norms and commitments attached States, NGOs and industry to engage into the development of the International Code of Conduct.
 The Code builds on these recommendations to supplement the Montreux Document by articulating the obligations of private actors.
 The Code was drafted and in a conference that concluded in September 2010 and was facilitated by the Swiss government, the Geneva Academy of International Humanitarian Law and Human Rights, and the Geneva Centre for the Democratic Control of Armed Forces.
 The conference involved representatives from Private Security Providers, industry associations, governments, such as the US and UK, and non-governmental organizations.

 There were 58 original signatory companies, and as of June 1, 2013, 659 private security providers were signatories to the Code.